19 Research Backed Health Benefits of Ginger (Number 9 Is Awesome)

 Anothery study done at the Tai Solarin University of Education in Nigeria investigated the comparative effects of ginger and some antibiotics (chloramphenicol, ampicillin and tetracycline) against Staphylococcus aureus and Streptococcus pyogenes.

-The results demonstrated that the ethanol extract of both the plant and root had the highest antibacterial activity of all and can be used alongside conventional antibiotics to fight agents of infections.
+Results show that that the ethanol extract of both the plant and root had the highest antibacterial activity of all.
+And is usable alongside conventional antibiotics to fight agents of infections.

 This is very good news for developing countries in particular, where such infections are prevalent in the hospitals and cost-effectiveness is a huge factor in administration (11).